Personal Values: Discover The Importance Of Values In Life

 Meanwhile, you can have another column headed “Relationship values”, and there you might add entries like honesty, patience, and humor.

 You can even split relationship values into multiple categories that reflect your values in family, friendship, and dating settings.
 There are no rules for generating your list – just try to get as many of your genuine values down as possible.

 Now that you have a comprehensive list of life values, let's start prioritizing.
 In your brainstorming phase, you likely generate a wide range of different values.

 Some values will be fundamental, guiding values that influence almost every choice you make.
 Others will be only occasionally relevant, or perhaps better described as preferences than values.

-To develop a clearer sense of your core values, try choosing ten that feels most important.
+To develop a clearer sense of your core values, try choosing ten that feel most important.
 At first, don't worry about putting them in any particular order.
 Simply try and pick the ten core values.

 Once you have your list of ten, it can be especially useful to try and generate a top 5 values, or even to put your ten chosen values in order.

 It's advisable to do this exercise in more than one sitting.
 So, make sure you come back to the list and reassess it at least once, considering whether the ranking has changed.